With an increasing number of interviews taking place over video, don’t underestimate their importance.

 Close all apps

 Close other programmes that may cause interruptions or distracting notifications such as Outlook, Facebook and Twitter.
-Not only can it throw you off, and use bandwidth, it can also appear unprofessional as it could be noticed by the interviewer.
+Not only can it throw you off, and use bandwidth, it can also appear unprofessional as it could be noticed by the interviewer that you’re constantly glancing away

 Keep your account professional

-The proposition of an interview with “kittenluvver123xxx” is hardly going to fill an employer with optimism.
-Perhaps stick to your name or initials to maintain a professional appearance.
+The prospect of an interview with “kittenluvver123xxx” is hardly going to fill an employer with optimism.
+Perhaps stick to your name or initials to maintain professionalism.
 Also ensure the account doesn’t reveal unhelpful personal information or unprofessional photographs.
 Family pics are fine if clearly using a personal medium e.g WhatsApp but again caution is advised.

 Dress to impress